developingAlex/Noteal/README.md

 - give the option to export notes to the shared storage, like the Downloads folder so that it is more accessible
-- the app allows multiple notes with the same title but this is confusing it should prevent that somehow.
 - when you accumulate many notes, newer ones are added to the end of the list, it would be better if the list were always sorted by most recently modified